ozaner/ozanerhansha.github.io-OLD/_posts/philosophy/turing.md

 After this, Turing notes that the notion of a 'digital computer' is not a new one, and goes back all the way to Charles Babbage and his plans for an [*Analytical Engine*](https://en.wikipedia.org/wiki/Analytical_Engine) in 1837.
 His computer, however, was unfortunately never realized as he failed garner sufficient funding.
 In particular there wasn't much of a need for digital computers back in the 1800s, especially compared to Turing's era of code breaking brought on by WWII.

-Turing makes special note of that fact that, despite being totally mechanical rather than electrical like modern computers, the analytical engine is totally equivalent to any other digital computer.
+Turing makes special note of the fact that, despite being totally mechanical rather than electrical like modern computers, the analytical engine is totally equivalent to any other digital computer.
 He does this because, apparently, some people attached special importance to the fact that both the human nervous system and digital computers are electrical.
 The existence of mechanical computers, then, rids us of any connection between the two based on some superstitious view of electricity.
-That said, it is no surprise that both nervous systems and computers use electricity as both systems require 'fast signaling' as Turing puts it.
+That said, it is no surprise that both nervous systems and digital computers use electricity as both systems require 'fast signaling' as Turing puts it.

 ## §5.
 Universality of Digital Computers
 #### Discrete State Machines